mmckegg/loop-drop-app/nodes/loop-grid-push/README.md

 ## TODO

-* Better use of pad colours
 * Use native Push buttons for some functions (Undo/Redo, Shift...)
 * Map Tempo knob to BPM
 * Free mapping of knobs and touch strip to synth parameters
+* Show active chunks on pads using dimmed colours